 Don’t go overboard on the decorations.
 Again, no one expects much.
 The type of decorations you put up will depend on your interest, how much time you have on your hands, and the resources you have.
 If you want something low key, then a few pictures of the baby, balloons, and a beautiful centerpiece will do.
 Another sweet idea is the baby’s name in helium balloons.

+Really your new baby is the star of the show, so you shouldn’t need any additional entertainment!
 You can choose to hold conversations as people enjoy holding the baby.
 Or have a few games for people to play.
 There is a good chance, though, that most people will be more interested in holding the baby than playing games, so if coming up with game ideas sounds too stressful, don’t bother.

 Ideas for a Sip and See